MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 Ensure that the system is running and go to https://localhost:8081.

-By default the system is configured to store data in `run/node-1/samples`.
+With the default test configuration, the system is configured to store data in `run/node-1/samples`.

 ### Specifications